enisdenjo/graphql-ws/docs/interfaces/_client_.clientoptions.md

 •  **url**: string

-URL of the GraphQL server to connect.
+URL of the GraphQL over WebSocket Protocol compliant server to connect.

 ___